frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/asset/asset-movement.md

 1. Select the Purpose from 'Issue', 'Receipt', or 'Transfer'.
 Mandatory fields will be changed based on purpose.
 1. Select a date.
 1. Select Assets you want to move.
 Currenct Location / Custodian will be automatically fetched.
-1. Select Reference Document Type (Optional)
+1. Select Reference Document Type (Optional).
 1. Select Reference Document Name (Optional)
 1. Save.
 1. Submit.